Understanding canine body language

 • A stiff, straight-legged upright stance.

-• Stiffened rear legs, leaning forward with neck extended.
+• Stiffened rear legs, leaning forward with weight forward.

 • Tail is stiff and above spine level, just the tip may be moving.